Sapanasoni/brc-reframe-tests/README.md

 ## Requirement
 * Requires `reframe >= 4.7.3` as we use custom location for cpu topology files
+* Current version this repo is tested on is 4.8.1

 ## Structure
 * `config` consists of cluster configurations